keystonejs/keystone/examples/extend-graphql-schema-nexus/README.md

 This project demonstrates how to integrate Nexus with Keystone and use it to extend the GraphQL API.
 For a simpler version without Nexus, see the [Extend GraphQL Schema](../extend-graphql-schema) example.

+The Nexus schema is defined in [`/nexus`](./nexus/index.ts).
+It's loosely inspired by the [Nexus Tutorial](https://nexusjs.org/docs/getting-started/tutorial/chapter-setup-and-first-query)

+The resulting schema is then merged into Keystone's schema using [`@graphql-tools/schema`](https://www.graphql-tools.com/docs/schema-merging#getting-started)

 ## Current Limitations

 Ideally, we could tell Nexus about the GraphQL types Keystone generates so you could write Nexus fields that return Keystone types.
 Making this work requires more research, so the example currently creates a separate `NexusPost` type and uses Prisma to query posts from the database.